 All students can express concerns directly to the Director of Student Affairs & International Programs.
 All communications with the Director of Student Affairs are confidential.
-Concerns are always resolved having as a priority to serve the interests of the student while maintaining University processes, policies and standards.
+Concerns are always resolved having as a priority to serve the interests of the student while maintaining University processes, policies, and standards.
+All grade appeals should be directed to the Academic Standards Committee.
+Any complaints of academic nature should be directed to the faculty mentor and director of the program before reaching the Provost.